polyformproject/commercial.polyformproject.org/terms.md

 {{#model=users}}
 # Users Limit

 The customer's use of the software is limited to the number of individual users on the order at any one time.
-The customer may reassign each user at most once per calendar quarter.
+The customer may reassign each user at most once in any rolling three-month period.

 # Eligible Users